Contents

 })

-If we try to run the tests, we may take notice of two things:
+If we try to run the tests, we may notice two things:

-• Even though, we aren't returning any error yet, the implementation of the TryFrom trait doesn't compile because we haven't specified the associated type that we want to use for its errors.
-We must provide that information to the compiler to let it do its job.
+• Even though we aren't returning any errors yet, the implementation of the TryFrom trait doesn't compile because we haven't specified the associated type that we want to use for its errors.
+We must provide that information to the compiler so it can do its job.

-• The test that we marked to be ignored, is still compiled.
-And it fails, because we don't have an associated function Supervillain::from(&str) anymore.
+• The test we marked to be ignored is still being compiled.
+And it fails because we no longer have the associated function Supervillain::from(&str).
 Interestingly enough, if the code is just syntactically correct, cargo build will compile.
-When I say "syntactically correct", I do it in opposition to semantically correct, i.e. the code "looks correct" (e.g., no missing trailing semicolons), but the associated function Supervillain::from(&str) isn't defined.
-The takeaway here is that #[ignore] won't help if any of your tests doesn't compile, but commenting tests out or just building the main source while you get the tests again under control, can still do wonders.
+When I say "syntactically correct", I do it in opposition to semantically correct, i.e., the code "looks correct" (e.g., no missing trailing semicolons), but the associated function Supervillain::from(&str) isn't defined.
+The takeaway here is that #[ignore] won't help if any of your tests don't compile, but commenting out tests or just building the main source while you get the tests again under control can still do wonders.

 Returning useful errors